Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 ## Web design

-For the web design, I'm using React to meet the requirements of the development project.
-Initially, I built a single page website as a temporary website:
+For the web design, I'm using React to meet the development project requirements.
+Initially, I built a single-page website as a temporary website:

 ![Temporary Website](https://personalblogimages.blob.core.windows.net/websiteimages/falmouth%20allotments%20temp%20page-1.webp)

 The temporary website [scores an A+ on carbon emissions](https://www.websitecarbon.com/website/falmouthallotments-org/) and a perfect score on [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools).
-The Lighthouse score being a lot easier to achieve on a simple one page website.
+The Lighthouse score is a lot easier to achieve on a simple one-page website.
 That is not to say it did not require work to achieve.
-My initial colour schemes for buttons to download the forms, I thought were accessible, only to find the colours were too close that there was the potential that some people may struggle to differentiate text from the background.
-Fortunately, an error avoided thanks to the accessibility report.
+I thought my initial colour schemes for buttons to download the forms were accessible, only to find the colours were too close that there was the potential that some people may struggle to differentiate text from the background.
+Fortunately, an error was avoided thanks to the accessibility report.

 ![100% score](https://personalblogimages.blob.core.windows.net/websiteimages/100ratingfalmouthallotments.webp)

-Even with a 100% score, there are still helpful advice to improve performance.
-For example, it has advised updating the JPEG and PNG files to more a next-gen web image format.
-For this I have made use of WEBP image files to reduce the performance impact by loading images.
-The [WEBP Image format](https://developers.google.com/speed/webp) has been developed by google and are smaller than JPEG or PNG file formats.
-The page went from a load time from 0.5 seconds to 0.3 seconds by replacing the PNG and JPEG file formats with WEBP format.
+Even with a 100% score, there is still helpful advice to improve performance.
+For example, it has advised updating the JPEG and PNG files to a more next-gen web image format.
+For this, I have used WEBP image files to reduce the performance impact by loading images.
+Google has developed the [WEBP Image format](https://developers.google.com/speed/webp), smaller than JPEG or PNG file formats.
+The page went from a load time of 0.5 seconds to 0.3 seconds by replacing the PNG and JPEG file formats with WEBP format.

 ![next-gen web image advisery](https://personalblogimages.blob.core.windows.net/websiteimages/adveriseryfalmouthallotments.webp)

 The temporary website does not reflect the new design of the replacement website.
-It was valuable in testing the aviable accessibility tools as well as the deployment process.
+It was valuable in testing the available accessibility tools and the deployment process.

 ### React setup

 Setting up a React project is very easy.
-There are a large range of React Templates to choose from.
-However, in this case I went with a [React Basic Template](https://GitHub.com/staticwebdev/react-basic), as I simply needed to build a single page website.
-By using the template I was able to create a new repository with all the necessary folder structure and files.
+There is an extensive range of React Templates to choose from.
+However, in this case, I went with a [React Basic Template](https://GitHub.com/staticwebdev/react-basic), as I needed to build a single-page website.
+I created a new repository using the template with all the necessary folder structures and files.
 The only additional file required was the main.yml file for the GitHub Action pipeline for deployment.

 ### GitHub Action setup

 To deploy the website files to the Azure Static Web App we use GitHub Actions.
-The pipline builds the website when a new commit is pushed to the `main` branch.
+The pipeline builds the website when a new commit is pushed to the `main` branch.

 ```yml
 name: Build and Deploy